-The war may have other impacts on the Company's operations, including with respect to supply chain issues.
+Management continuously assesses the impact of the war in Ukraine and the Houthi attacks in the Red Sea and the potential impacts on the Company's operations, including with respect to supply chain issues.
 It is management's current assessment, however, that these impacts, if any, are likely to be immaterial and that the Company will be able to fully mitigate them.